 The Faculty Mentor shall have primary responsibility for the supervision of the student's work, setting deadlines, and guiding the student's progress.
 The Honors Project will consist of an inquiry or investigation (pre-approved by Dr. Roy), that makes an original intellectual or creative contribution to the discipline of Kinesiology designed to meet global and societal needs.

 Students will have the opportunity to work one-on-one with a mentor in an area of mutual interest and conduct an in-depth literature review and either a research or civic engagement project designed to meet some particular need as it relates to pertinent areas of fitness, exercise and physical activity.
 Students will develop critical thinking skills and learn to present their ideas in an organized and insightful manner.

 When to Apply

-The Faculty Mentor and project identification should be pursued during the Junior year, while taking KIN 307 and 400.
-Students should apply to the Honors Program the semester prior to taking KIN 485, ideally after they have taken KIN 307 and 400.
+The Faculty Mentor and project identification should be pursued during the Junior year, while taking or after having taken KIN 307 and 400.
+Students should apply to the Honors Program the semester prior to taking KIN 485.
 This will provide sufficient time to complete their Honors Project (at least 90 hours of coursework) during their Senior year (i.e. while taking KIN 485 and KIN 499).